Curse of the Komodo

 Curse of the Komodo is a 2004 American science fiction film directed by Jim Wynorski under the pseudonym Jay Andrews.
-On a isolated island in the middle of the Pacific Ocean, genetically mutated Komodo dragons find themselves facing the prospect of a feast.
+On an isolated island in the middle of the Pacific Ocean, genetically mutated Komodo dragons find themselves facing the prospect of a feast.
 Their main course consists of a team of scientists that has been ordered by the military to destroy all evidence of the secret experiments it has been conducting.
 Their dessert is served in the form of a group of robbers who arrive on the forsaken island.
 Unless the group manages to destroy the killer lizards, mankind is doomed.
 It was followed by Komodo vs. Cobra.